josephburkhart/JQTK/README.md

 # JQTK: Joseph's QGIS Toolkit

-This is a catch-all repository for my various QGIS scripts.
+This is a catch-all repository for my various QGIS scripts and tools.
 Eventually, I may make this into a QGIS plugin.